Hypfer/Valetudo/docs/_pages/installation/dreame.md

 #### Note for advanced users

-While the Dreame Breakout PCB greatly simplifies the process, it is not strictly _required_ but just _highly recommended_ to avoid people breaking the connector by jamming in 2.54mm pitch cables or shorting 5V to something.<br/>
+While the Dreame Breakout PCB greatly simplifies the process, it is not strictly _required_ but just _highly recommended_ to avoid various pitfalls like using the wrong pitch and breaking the connector, shorting stuff etc.

+Just remember that you will be running USB 2.0 at 480MBit/s over that connection.
+And, while some random unshielded untwisted dupont cables might work for UART at 115200 baud, that UART connection is doing less than 1% of the data rate of USB 2.0.

+Since high-speed protocols have far higher demands on signal integrity, the connection will likely either not work at all or break down during data transfers, leading to confusion.

+You should _really_ be using the PCB.

 <details>
 <summary>If you know what you're doing, here's the relevant pinout for you (click me)</summary>